arrayfire/arrayfire-rust/README.md

 ## Supported platforms

 Linux, Windows and OSX.
-We recommend using Rust 1.15.1 or higher.
+Rust 1.15.1 or higher is required.

 ## Use from Crates.io [![](http://meritbadge.herokuapp.com/arrayfire)](https://crates.io/crates/arrayfire)